joyslaudato/odin-projects/README.md

 # odin-projects
-My personal projects for The Odin Project
+This is my Course Projects Repository for The Odin Project.